-After being in Thailand for a month, there have been some things I’ve experienced as a female and more specifically, an Asian American female.
+After being in Thailand for a month, there have been some things I’ve experienced as a female and more specifically, an Asian American female around foreigners (or farang).

 I love Thailand – the country, the people.
 They are kind, warm, and generous.
 It’s no wonder they’re always at the top of the list for hospitality when it comes to visitors.
 It’s some of (not all) male foreigners that I have a slight problem with.

 I suppose because Chiang Mai is the capital of expats and digital nomads, there’s a surplus of American or European males that have probably been here too long.
-It seems they’ve forgotten their manners and because it’s a third world country, they’ve forgotten how to be well…gentlemen.
+It seems they’ve forgotten their manners and because it’s a developing country, they’ve forgotten how to be well…decent humang beings.

 As my friend likes to say, “The scum of the earth goes to live in Chiang Mai.”